Denys-Nalyvaiko/student-dashboard/README.md

 - To-do List: User can create short tasks with a specific deadline.
 - Calendar: The dashboard can sync with user cources and assignments to keep users informed about activities, deadlines, exams and other important dates.

+## Configuration

+To configure the Student Dashboard project you need to define the services, environment variables, volumes and any other necessary configuration in a `docker-compose.yml` file.

 ## Contributing

 Welcome contributions to improve this student dashboard.
 If you'd like to contribute, please follow these steps: